Car Insurance Edmonton

 - Phone number

-- Any witnesses?
-Get their contact information.
+- If there are witnesses, get their contact information.

-- Document the damage, if possible – take pictures and video.
+- Document the damage, if possible.

-Write down:- What happened/how the damage occurred
+You should also write down:- What happened/how the damage occurred

 - Time of day